-Over the monitoring period there was one application for telecommunications, in Clitheroe, which was refused.
-This is a reduction from four applications in the previous monitoring period.
+Over the monitoring period there was one prior notification application in Clitheroe, permission was not required.
+This is the same as the previous monitoring period.

 SECTION EIGHT: OPEN SPACE AND ENVIRONMENTAL PROTECTION AND ENHANCEMENT

 The Council has developed a large number of corporate objectives that relates to this area.
 These look at providing a wide range of activities to target young people at risk of offending, to maintain and improve air quality, to encourage and increase levels of recycling and composting and to conserve the natural beauty of the countryside.